AlexNorell/website/content/post/2020-ski-season/index.md

 My dad was out in Breckenridge skiing and invited me to join him.
 It turned out to be my last time skiing in 2020.
 I flew into Denver, rented a car, and drove up to Breckenridge, where I stayed with family friends.

 {{< expandable-box "March 7 - Breckenridge, CO" >}}
-Skiied Whale Tale a bunch and some Peak 6.
+skied Whale Tale a bunch and some Peak 6.
 {{< /expandable-box >}}

 {{< expandable-box "March 8 - Arapahoe Basin, CO" >}}